Portalwol/AutoArchInstall/README.md

 pacman -Sy git
 git clone https://github.com/ChrisTitusTech/ArchTitus
 cd ArchTitus
-./archtitus.sh
+./ArchInstall.sh
 ```

 ### System Description
-This is completely automated arch install of the KDE desktop environment on arch using all the packages I use on a daily basis.
+This is completely automated arch install of the Awesomewm on arch using all the packages For daily use.

 ## Troubleshooting